Medical Policy: 05.02.03

-This indication is approved under accelerated approval based on an increase in dystrophin in skeletal muscle observed in some patients treated with Exondys 51.
+This indication is approved by the Food and Drug Administration (FDA) in February 2016 under accelerated approval based on an increase in dystrophin in skeletal muscle observed in some patients treated with Exondys 51.
 A clinical benefit of Exondys 51 has not been established.

 Exondys 51 (eteplirsen) is considered not medically necessary for all indications, including the treatment for DMD, due to insufficient evidence to demonstrate clinical efficacy.

-Exondys 51 (eteplirsen) was evaluated in three clinical studies in patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
+FDA approval of Exondys 51 (eteplirsen) was based on three clinical studies in patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
 The trials were not designed to evaluate long-term safety, and a clinical benefit of Exondys 51 (eteplirsen) has not been established.

 All 12 patients who participated in Study 1 continued treatment with open-label eteplirsen weekly for an additional 4 years in Study 2.
 The 4 patients who had been randomized to placebo were re-randomized 1:1 to eteplirsen 30 or 50 mg/kg/week such that there were 6 patients on each dose.
 Patients who participated in Study 2 were compared to an external control group.
 The primary clinical efficacy outcome measure was the 6MWT.
 Eleven patients in Study 2 had a muscle biopsy after 180 weeks of treatment with eteplirsen, which was analyzed for dystrophin protein level by Western blot.
 Study 2 failed to provide evidence of a clinical benefit of eteplirsen compared to the external control group.
 The average dystrophin protein level after 180 weeks of treatment with eteplirsen was 0.93% of the dystrophin level in healthy subjects.
 Because of insufficient information on dystrophin protein levels before treatment with eteplirsen in Study 1, it is not possible to estimate dystrophin production in response to eteplirsen in Study 1.